 Some people describe The Final Countdown as an alternative history movie, but I disagree.
-I define it as a time travel movie or, at the most, a secret history movie.
+I define it as a secret history movie.

 In alternative history, a Point of Departure occurs: there’s an incident that’s not the same in the alternative world as it was in the real world.
 Because of that one alteration, more and more things change, creating the alternative history.

 As the ‘time vortex’ moving the USS Nimitz to 1941 is a point of departure, The Final Countdown is potentially an alternative history.
 The difference though is the scope of the story.

 If a time-traveller’s actions: